 Younger than 18?

 Younger than 18?
 Don’t drink alcohol.
 In The Netherlands, it’s illegal to drink alcohol until you’re at least 18 years old.
-Want to know more about our Pride youth program?
+Want to know more about our Youth Pride program?
 Check out Youth Pride.

 However nice parties are, it’s never completely without risk.
 So, stay informed and know what these risks are, from blisters or hearing impairment to the risks of using alcohol and other drugs.
 More information about limiting these risks, drugs policy and the ability to test your drugs can be found by Click here